Effective communication requires a combination of open Meetings, frequent Newsletters, an updated

 of the same software used by the association.

-"The official records of the association shall be made available to a unit owner within 45 miles of the condominium property
+718.111(12)(b), "The official records of the association shall be made available to a unit owner within 45 miles of the

-Paragraph (c) of this statute says "The failure of an association to provide
+Paragraph (c) of this statute says "The official records of the association are open to inspection by any association

 Prompt Board response to owner correspondence (emails, letters, etc.) is very important, enabling owners to